KhadijaMehmood05/neurofive-weather-dashboard/README.md

 This project uses the free public **Open-Meteo API**:

-- Geocoding API → Converts city names into coordinates
+- **Geocoding API** – Converts city names into geographical coordinates
-- Forecast API → Fetches current weather and forecast data
+- **Forecast API** – Fetches current weather information and 3-day forecast data

 ## ⚙️ How to Run the Project